TGX 1.1.1

 Colors with an alpha channel are always assumed to have pre-multiplied alpha.

-Other color type do not have an alpha channel but the library still support simple blending operations through the (optional) opacity parameter added to all drawing primitives.
+Other color types do not have an alpha channel but the library still supports simple blending operations through the optional opacity parameter added to all drawing primitives.
 This parameter ranges in [0.0f, 1.0f] with

 • opacity = 1.0f: fully opaque drawing.
-This is the default value when the parameter is omited.
+This is the default value when the parameter is omitted.

 • opacity = 0.0f: fully transparent drawing (so this draws nothing).